hobiron216/crawler/agoda/README.md

 # Agoda

-example result at json file
+example result at json file.
+Have 3 result of this crawler (hotel detail, hotel comment and price).